Software Engineering

 SE 328: Mobile Application Development

-This project-oriented course examines the principles of mobile application design and development.
-Students will learn application development on the Android platform.
-Topics will include memory management; user interface design; user interface building; input methods; data handling; network techniques and URL loading; and, finally, specifics such as GPS and motion sensing.
-Students are expected to work on a project that produces a professional-quality mobile application.
-Projects will be deployed in real-world applications.
+This course examines the principles of mobile application design and development.
+Students will learn mobile application development on different platforms.
+Topics will include designing and building user interface, input methods, data handling, network techniques and URL loading, and, finally, specifics such as GPS location integration, and REST API communication, along with SQLite database and Firebase integration.

 SE 330: Introduction to Cybersecurity